 Shortly afterward, Hill applied his business acumen to switch gears when he noticed navigation aids improving and maritime insurance being introduced.
 He saw that maritime law was on the decline and refocused the firm on becoming top in business law.
 Hill established himself as one of the leading business lawyers in Detroit—he served on the boards of leading banks and trade associations and became an active member in the community.

 Both Clark’s and Hill’s firms had the ability to handle Detroit’s incredible growth, but more importantly were able to survive the 20th century roller coaster ride: the stock market crash, two World Wars, the introduction of immigration laws, race riots, unions, the onset of the information age and the explosion of technology.
 Each firm’s strong professional history, combined with exacting business sense, led them to be two of the top firms in the state of Michigan.
-In 1996 Clark Hill PLC made history as the largest merger ever of Michigan law firms.
-The firm’s next largest merger was in 2013 with Thorp Reed & Armstrong which also had a historic background in the Pennsylvania market and made Clark Hill into a truly national firm.
+In 1996, Clark Hill PLC made history as the largest merger ever of Michigan law firms.

+2013 - The firm’s next merger was in 2013 with Thorp Reed & Armstrong, which had a historic background in the Pennsylvania market and made Clark Hill into a national firm.